Leprechaun817/clio/python/readme.md

 *   `parser.get_opt(name)`

     Retrieve an option value from a parser.
+Values can also be accessed using dictionary-style syntax: `parser[name]`.

 All options have default values which are used when the option is omitted from the command line arguments.